 Dr. Lepinski treats her patients as if they are family.
 She wants the best for them and proves this by fully educating them about their condition as well as what changes they need to make in their lifestyle to achieve optimal health.
 Dr. Lepinski works closely with primary care providers and develops special bonds with her patients, a valued quality evident by her reputation among those with digestive health care needs.
 Dr. Lepinski promises to give her best every day.

 In her free time, Dr. Lepinski enjoys gardening, fishing and cooking.

 Gastroenterology is the branch of medicine that focuses on the health of the digestive tract, including the esophagus, stomach, small intestine, colon or large intestine, liver, biliary tract and pancreas.

 Some of the most common gastrointestinal disorders include GERD, Barrett’s esophagus, swallowing disorders, peptic ulcer disease, Celiac disease, irritable bowel syndrome (IBS), diverticular disease, Crohn’s disease and ulcerative colitis, gastrointestinal bleeding, hepatitis and liver disorders, pancreatitis, gallbladder and biliary disorders.

-Gastroenterologists also perform screenings for colorectal cancer, the second leading cause of cancerrelated deaths in the United States.
+Gastroenterologists also perform screenings for colorectal cancer, the second leading cause of cancerrelated deaths among men and women combined.
 Such screening colonoscopies allow the physicians to remove polyps which are the precursors to colon cancer, and thereby, prevent the cancer.